waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Strategic Plan: Defeat Falkner (Violet City)
 - **HOW:**
-  1. Caught Kudzu (Bellsprout) on Route 31 (8, 11).
-Ready to trade with KYLE in Violet City for ONIX.
+  1. Traded Kudzu (Bellsprout) for Rocky (Onix) with KYLE in Violet City.
+Ready to train for Gym.
   2. Train Calcifer to Lv10 (Ember).
   3. Use Ember to sweep Sprout Tower (Flash HM).
   4. Use Rock-types (Geodude/Onix) to counter Falkner's Flying moves.